southworks/consul/test/integration/connect/envoy/docs/windows_prposal.md

 ### Changes when starting sidecar

-At the time of starting the sidecar of the services until now, an Envoy containment was mounted.
+Currently, when starting the service's sidecar proxy an Envoy container is mounted.
 The proposal runs this Envoy inside consul-primary.
 The function would be modified so that instead of raising the container, it executes commands of the type:

 ```
 C:\envoy\envoy -c C:\workdir\primary\envoy\s1-bootstrap.json -l trace --disable-hot-restart --drain-time-s 1